krother/Biopython_Tutorial/sicklecell.md

 on both DNA sequences.
 Which restriction enzyme could you use to specifically identify carriers of the sickle cell anemia gene?

-### Optional Exercises

-* Take a look at the website [Regex101](http://www.regex101.com)
+### 4.5 Replace missing characters

-* To facilitate the restriction analysis, replace the N's in the sickle cell DNA by the corresponding positions from the healthy DNA.
+To facilitate the restriction analysis, replace the N's in the sickle cell DNA by the corresponding positions from the healthy DNA.
 Print the resulting DNA sequence.